Woljtek/monitoring/trace-processor/README.md

         restrict: output_list
   ```

-The alias allow to name an entity differently and so add further behavior such as restricting relation with other entity (use of 'restrict' properties).
-In the above example, all entity that will be created with the 'input_product' alias will be used to create entity for 'input_list_internal' table.
-In the other side all entity that will be created with the 'output_product' alias will be used to create entity for 'output_list' table.
+The alias allows to name an entity differently and so add further behavior such as restricting relations with other entity (use of 'restrict' properties).
+In the above example, all entities that will be created with the 'input_product' alias will be used to create entities for the 'input_list_internal' table.
+In the other side all entities that will be created with the 'output_product' alias will be used to create entities for the 'output_list' table.

 ### Input

-The application expect to receive trace formatted as an object and the name of filter that was applied (needed to retrieve ingestion config to apply).
+The application expects to receive trace formatted as an object and the name of filter that was applied (needed to retrieve ingestion configuration to apply).

 ### Behavior

-When the application receive a filtered trace it chose which ingestion configuration to apply by retrieving the name of the filter that was applied.
+When the application receives a filtered trace it chooses which ingestion configuration to apply by retrieving the name of the filter that was applied.

 1. [x] **Entity related to configured one**

-Depending on which entity is mapped, the application check the entity that are in relation with the first ones.
+Depending on which entity is mapped, the application checks the entities that are in relation with the first ones.
 If all entities are available to create the related entity the last one will be created during the process.
-For example if we have below configuration:
+For example if we have the configuration below:
 ```yaml
 ingestions:
   -